-Miss Africa USA Pageant is the biggest and the most publicized pageant that features African women in the United States of America today.
-The pageant has certainly transcended from a small State pageant launched in Atlanta Georgia in 2005, to one of the most highly anticipated annual community events in the nation.
+Miss Africa USA Pageant is the mother of African Pageants in the diaspora.
+The pageant has certainly transcended from a small State pageant launched in Atlanta Georgia in 2005, to one of the most highly anticipated annual community events in the United States of America.

-The Pageant enables African girls in America to shine the spotlight on Africa, tell their stories to the world, inspire one another, build self esteem, and feel beautiful inside and out.
-This pageant is like no other, the delegates are very intelligent young women from some of the most respected educational institutions in North America, with careers spanning from the Sciences to the Arts, some in Medical School or Pharmacy School, others are upcoming Journalists or Human Rights Activists and more.
+The Pageant enables African girls in America to shine the spotlight on Africa, tell their stories to the world, inspire one another, build self esteem and share the African pride.
+This pageant is like no other, the delegates are very intelligent young women from some of the most highly respected educational institutions in North America some of the most amazing careers.

 These young and ambitious African women have acquired the American spirit of giving back and service to humanity.
 Miss Africa USA delegates speak for Millions of women, children and communities who have no voice.
 These young women are seizing the opportunity that America presents to advocate for the less fortunate.

 No one would have believed years ago that a Miss Africa Queen would one day ship a container of Medical Equipment and supplies worth up to $450,000 from America to Africa, supporting 6 different local hospitals.
 Well this is what Miss Mfonobong Essiet, Miss Africa USA 2007-2008 did.
 She rallied communities in Miami Florida and raised funds for her project and she delivered.
 Her donation of medical equipment and supplies to hospitals in Nigeria was received with great joy and celebration in those communities.